simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

     `📜 tsconfig.json
 ```

-Do you see that there's now a lot of new material sitting in the `web-project` folder.
-Additionally, there is a folder called `scene` that has dumped all the files from the `Raindy-Day` scene into here.
+Do you see that there's now a lot of new material sitting in the `web-project` folder?
+Additionally, there is a folder called `scene` that has dumped all the files from the `Rainy-Day` scene into here.
 There are some things to point out

 - the `scene.babylon` is the same as the one in the `Rainy-Day`.
 - there is no `scene.editorproject` file at all!
 There will never be one in this part of the file structure
-- there is a _new_ `project.editorproject` file that is not in the `editor-projects` folder. there will always be one of these in each scene in the `web-project` section and **not** in the `editor-projects` section of this whole big project.
+- there is a new `project.editorproject` file that is not in the `editor-projects` folder. there will always be one of these in each scene in the `web-project` section and **not** in the `editor-projects` section of this whole big project.

 This new `project.editorproject` holds some metadata that will be used in the web app that is not used in the editor.
-Its a different file for a differnt purpose, despite the fact the extension is the same extension.
+Its a different file for a different purpose, despite the fact the extension is the same extension.

 #### Verify basic project scaffold

-As it stand, this scaffold is not completely done and structured the way it will need to be structured to support multiple projects.
-Nontheless, we can still run a quick test to make sure our work is correct thusfar!
+As it stands, this scaffold is not completely done and structured the way it will need to be structured to support multiple projects.
+Nonetheless, we can still run a quick test to make sure our work is correct thus far!

-In the root od the `web-project` is where we will open a terminal. for the purposes of this tutorial I am assuming a few things
+In the root of the `web-project` is where we will open a terminal. for the purposes of this tutorial, I am assuming a few things

-1. you already have some familiarity with a javascritpt web project.
+1. you already have some familiarity with a javascript web project.
 You understand what a `package.json` is and what `node_modules` are.
 If you don't, spend some time to read up on that.
-The web is very full of good resources about this, and that's out of scope of this tutorial.
+The web is very full of good resources about this, and that's out of the scope of this tutorial.
 2. your environment is already provisioned to run `node` and either `yarn` or `npm`.
 For this tutorial I am using `yarn`, but `npm` works just as well!

 In the `web-project` directory run this command in a proper terminal: